chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

-          - **E**.g. system will collect my choices for restos and destination – but if its collecting all my travel, it will evaluate my travel pattern which is unnecessary – with heuristic, you'll identify that irrelevant data is collected
+          - **E**.g. system will collect my choices for restos and destination – but if its collecting all my travel, it will evaluate my travel pattern which is unnecessary – with heuristic, yoyou'll identify that irrelevant data is collected

       - **User test** – need real user to test the comprehensiveness esp with user with impairments, if they are disadvantaged in any way